EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/profiles.md

 ESDL support many different types of profiles.
 Next to this ESDL uses profiles for different applications.

 Currently ESDL uses profiles for:
-- describing energy consumption and production at ports of `EnergyAssets`
+- describing energy consumption and production at ports of an `EnergyAsset`
 - describing solar irradiance or wind speeds over time
-- describing historic, current and expexted costs for `EnergyCarriers` or `Commodities` (e.g. expected electricity price developments)
+- describing historic, current and expexted costs for an `EnergyCarrier` or `Commodity` (e.g. expected electricity price developments)
-- describing costs for `EnergyAssets` (cost developments of a HeatPump for the coming 30 years).
+- describing costs for an `EnergyAsset` (cost developments of a HeatPump for the coming 30 years).
 These costs are divided into investment costs, installation costs and operation and maintenance costs)

 ESDL supports the following types of profiles:
 - `DateTimeProfile`: Allows to specify a range of values with timestamps.